Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for

 \begin{definition}[State-wise Hellinger distance] For a pair of policies $\pi$ and $\pi'$, define their state-wise Hellinger distance as $ \EE_{s \sim d^{\pi}} \sbr{D^2_\text{H}(\pi(\cdot \mid s),\pi'(\cdot \mid s)) } $. \end{definition} State-wise Hellinger distance represents the expected Hellinger distance between the action distribution of $\pi$ and $\pi'$ on $s \sim d^\pi$.
-One notable feature here is that the distance is evaluated between $\pi(\cdot \mid s)$ and $\pi'(\cdot \mid s)$, independent of the original action $a$ taken by $\pi$ when visiting $s$.
-By Lemma~\ref{lem: performance difference lemma base}, state-wise Hellinger distance can relate to trajectory-wise $L_1$-divergence.
+One notable feature here is that the distance is evaluated between $\pi(\cdot \mid s)$ and $\pi'(\cdot \mid s)$, unrelated to the original action $a$ taken by by $\pi$ when visiting $s$.
+By Lemma~\ref{lem:hellinger-pointmass}, state-wise Hellinger distance with the expert policy is a constant factor equivalent to trajectory-wise $L_1$-divergence in the deterministic realizable expert setting.

-In the following, we show that the performance difference between the policy $\hat{\pi}$ returned by \StateDagger (Algorithm~\ref{alg:dagger_one_sample}) and the expert policy $\pie$ can be bounded by the state-wise Hellinger estimation error:
+In the following lemma, we show that the performance difference between the policy $\hat{\pi}$ returned by \StateDagger (Algorithm~\ref{alg:dagger_one_sample}) and the expert policy $\pie$ can be bounded by the online state-wise Hellinger estimation error: